dachrillz/beautiful-jekyll/_posts/2019-03-05-proof-of-work-2.md

 ---
 In the last post I established proof of work, why we need it and how it works.
 However I lately learned while writing my own [blockchain](https://github.com/dachrillz/blockchain-implementation), that proof of work is implemented a little bit differently in Bitcoin compared to how I described it in the last post.

-The principle is still the same, but the code implementation is a little bit cleaner and it is is super easy to verify that it is correctly done.
+The principle is still the same, but the code implementation is a little bit cleaner and it is is super easy to verify that a block is constructed honestly.
 ## Proof of Work in Python
 This is an excerpt from how I implemented Proof of Work in the blockchain that I am working on currently.
-The code is kind of ugly at some places, but my blockchain is simply for learning how they work, so we'll live with it.
+The code is kind of ugly at some places, but my blockchain is simply for learning how they work, so we'll live with it:
 ```python
 def hash_cash(block):
     guess = b'\0'